seanmishra/project-etherite/README.md

 ```

 From here, you can start building your own endpoints and business logic.
 You can also add your own middlewares and error handling logic as per your requirements.
 Examples of CRUD operations and OAuth 2.0 support can be found in the `src/api/profiles.js` and useful OAuth 2.0 related endpoints can be found in the `src/api/auth.js` file.

+To test the [Clerk][clerk-url] authentication, you will first need to create a Clerk application and set the appropriate environment variables.
+You can then visit `/v1/clerkauth` endpoint from a browser for further instructions.

 Good Luck!